pingcap/docs-cn/quick-start-with-tidb.md

 > **Note:**
 >
-> You can log in to the deployment machine as a regular user or the `root` user.
+> You can log in to the target machine as a regular user or the `root` user.
 The following steps use the `root` user as an example.

 1. Download and install TiUP: